-In this second of two programs celebrating the life and work of the late Maya Angelou, Bill Moyers revisits a 1988 documentary in which he and Angelou attended a conference on "Facing Evil," held in the Hill Country of central Texas.
 Evil was a topic about which Angelou, the victim of childhood rape and virulent racism, had a lot to say.
-Rape caused her to retreat into silence for five years. she said, and was "a dire kind of evil, because rape on the body of a young person more often than not introduces cynicism, and there is nothing quite so tragic as a young cynic, because it means the person has gone from knowing nothing to believing nothing.
-In my case I was saved in that muteness, you see, in the sordida, I was saved.
+Rape caused her to retreat into silence for five years.
+It was "a dire kind of evil because rape on the body of a young person more often than not introduces cynicism, and there is nothing quite so tragic as a young cynic because it means the person has gone from knowing nothing to believing nothing.
+In my case, I was saved in that muteness, you see, in the sordida, I was saved.
 And I was able to draw from human thought, human disappointments and triumphs, enough to triumph myself."
-She recites the lyrics of a song she wrote for Roberta Flack about Angelou's crippled Uncle Willie, who made sure she and others knew their lessons and "left for our generation and generations to come a legacy so rich. " She reads from the poetry of African-American poet Paul Laurence Dunbar as well her own: "There in those pleated faces/I see the auction block/The chains and slavery's coffles/The whip and lash and stock./My fathers speak in voices/That shred my fact and sound/They say, but, sugar, it was our submission/that made your world go round.''
-She tells the conference, "We need the courage to create ourselves daily, to be bodacious enough to create ourselves daily -- as Christians, as Jews, as Muslims, as thinking, caring, laughing, loving human beings," she says.
-I think that the courage to confront evil and turn it by dint of will into something applicable to the development of our evolution, individually and collectively, is exciting, honorable."

-Bill Moyers hosts a weekly hour of compelling and vital conversation about life and the state of American democracy, featuring some of the best thinkers of our time.
+Bill Moyers hosts a weekly hour of compelling conversation about the state of American democracy, featuring a range of scholars, activists, scientists, and newsmakers.